Skip to content

 140,800 city / 430,000 metro (INE, 2024)

+Study abroad in Coimbra works best when you balance university fit, housing and daily routine, not just the postcard version of the city.
 Portugal's oldest university city and Europe's purest student town: 700+ years of academic tradition, medieval hilltop campus, cheap rent, and the most immersive Erasmus experience in the country.
+Check neighbourhoods and campus routes before falling for the centre.

 Who loves this city?